mkdocs/mkdocs/docs/about/contributing.md

 support.
 So don't be concerned if you are missing some and they fail.
 The rest will be verified by [Travis] when you submit a pull request.

+## Translating themes

+To localize a theme to your favorite language, follow the [themes translation guide][themes-translation] please.
+We do welcome translation Pull Requests!

 ## Submitting Pull Requests

 Once you are happy with your changes or you are ready for some feedback, push